ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ecdh_params', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 This parameter can take the same values as the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'det_req', encoded as a CBOR simple value.
 Its value is `true` (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or `false` (0xf4) otherwise.
-This parameter can be present only if both the configuration parameters 'group_mode' and 'pairwise_mode' have value `true` (0xf5), and MUST NOT be present otherwise.
+This parameter can be present only if both the configuration parameters 'group_mode' and 'pairwise_mode' have value `true` (0xf5), and it MUST NOT be present otherwise.

 * 'det_hash_alg', encoded as a CBOR integer or text string.
 If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.